Spider-Man: No Way Home: Critical response

 Amelia Emberwing of IGN gave the film 8 out of 10, stating that its "impact on the universe as a whole, as well as the overall emotional beats, all feel earned" while praising the performances of Dafoe, Molina, and Foxx.
 Pete Hammond of Deadline Hollywood praised Watts's direction and wrote, "Holland, Zendaya, and Batalon are a priceless trio, and the various villains and 'others' who pop in and out make this pure movie fun of the highest order.
 Fans will be in heaven".
 Peter Debruge of Variety praised Garfield's and Maguire's performances and felt the film "provides enough resolution for the past two decades of Spider-Man adventures that audiences who've tuned out along the way will be rewarded for giving this one a shot".
 Writing for Den of Geek, Don Kaye gave the film 4 out of 5 stars, for its action sequences, performances and chemistry of the cast, stating that "No Way Home channels the entire spectrum of Spider-Man movies while setting the character on a course all his own at last".
 Jennifer Bisset of CNET praised the action sequences, performances, and story, writing: "A Russo Brothers influence can almost be felt ushering Holland's third Spider-Man movie into new, weightier territory.
 If the character is to become the next Tony Stark, this is the way to etch a few more scars into a more interesting hero's facade.
 If you came for the biggest movie of the year, you'll definitely leave satisfied".
+In a 4 out of 5 review, Sandra Hall of Sydney Morning Hall stated that "it's a form of breaking the fourth wall, inviting the audience in to share a joke with the actors, and verges on parody.
+Yet somehow they carry it off without diluting our sense of involvement with Peter and those he loves".